John-ik/Interpreter-BrainFuck/README.md

 4. If file is correct, you see result

 ### 2. Command line way
-1. Enter in command line "...\ Interpreter
+1. Enter in command line "...\Interpreter.exe [name or path file]
+2. You see result

+P.S. this way can be used for automatic run code in VS Code.

+## Settings
+---
+Repository have [`Settings.txt`](./Settings.txt) file for